Monday, September 18, 2023

 St. Andrew parish was founded in 1852, and was the oldest parish in the diocese, second only to St. Joseph in Bay City.
 The current church was consecrated on May 13th, 1913.
 St. Andrew's is well known for its imposing steeple, which can be seen from across town.
 The interior of St. Andrews was one of the most elaborate in the city, featuring gothic altars, a matching pulpit, a communion rail, massive statues, and detailed murals.

 This church is interesting due to the fact that it underwent a post-conciliar renovation, but the three altars were retained fully intact (except that St. Joseph and the angels have vanished) without modification.
 While the altars survived, the liturgical layout of the sanctuary unfortunately did not.
-Pictured below is an altar arrangement that might seem bizarre to readers today, but was somewhat common during the years of Bishop Untener's episcopate.
+Pictured below is an altar arrangement that might seem bizarre to readers today, but was somewhat common during the years of Bishops Reh and Untener.
 The altar and ambo are equal distances apart, likely to emphasize the "table and word", and the only thing in the center is the celebrant's chair, which was located in the nave in St. Andrew's case.
 Other changes include the removal of much of the statuary, the railing, pulpit, and the introduction of red carpet.

 Sanctuary, 1950s and 1980s.